Welcome back to our weekly look at Stranger Things season four, today we’re looking at:

 Directed by Shawn Levy

-See you all next week for “Chapter Five: The Nina Project.”
+See you all next week for the episode everyone couldn’t stop talking about, “Chapter Four: Dear Billy.”